rkoron007/docker/readings/heroku_guide.md

 error you might have to add the container registry plugin by running `heroku plugins:install heroku-container-registry`).

 At this point the next step is to push your custom image(s).
-Before you do so we recommend reading [this list][heroku-docker] of things you will need to setup in order to use Docker in production on Heroku.
-(Pay close attention to the `$PORT` section because this will be how you connect your database to your application).
 For a current list of `Dockerfile` commands not currently supported in Heroku see [here][dockerfile-heroku].

 Now let's talk about pushing up your images!
 If you have one `Dockerfile` you can use `heroku container:push <process-type> (web, frontend, etc.)`.
 This